Reports: Sunderland interested in Manchester United's ex-Rangers loanee

 In 2019, he scored on his debut for the senior team and became the first player born in 2002 to score in Serie A.

-Two years later, Diallo, 22, joined English club Manchester United, before being sent on loan to Rangers a season later, where he made 10 appearances for the Glasgow club.
+Two years later, Diallo, 22, joined Manchester United, before being sent on loan to Rangers a season later, where he made 10 appearances for the Glasgow club.

 Most Popular